 Or perhaps that should be Audi buyers’ contentment.
-When we spoke to Audi Sport boss Oliver Hoffman recently, he told us he’ll never be tempted by the immature drift modes currently fitted to the 4WD systems of M Division and AMG.
-“This kind of play mode is not needed for our customers,” he said, with anything resembling rear-wheel drive deemed unecessary to sell anything but limited-run R8 specials.
+Ex-Audi Sport boss Oliver Hoffman once told us he’ll never be tempted by the immature drift modes currently fitted to the 4WD systems of M Division and AMG.
+“This kind of play mode is not needed for our customers,” he said, with anything resembling rear-wheel drive deemed unnecessary to sell anything but limited-run R8 specials.

-We suspect a lot of people will look at the RS5’s performance figures – a Quattro-aided 3.9sec 0-62mph sprint beating the 70bhp-healthier, rear-driven AMG C63 S – and immediately choose it over rivals for the bragging rights.
+We suspect a lot of people will look at the 444bhp bi-turbo V6 RS5’s performance figures – a Quattro-aided 3.9-second 0-62mph sprint beating the 70bhp-healthier, rear-driven AMG C63 S – and immediately choose it over rivals for the bragging rights.
 And for just how joyously easy that speed can be deployed, regardless of the weather underfoot.